 Two years ago Huawei, a Chinese maker of telecommunications systems, said it wanted to be the world’s leading information technology company.

-This year, at the three-day Huawei Connect event held in a giant arena on the banks of Shanghai’s Huangpu River, the company outlined a plan for getting there.
+This year, at the three-day Huawei Connect event held in a giant arena on the banks of Shanghai’s Huangpu River, the company outlined its plan for getting there.

 In a keynote speech, Ken Hu, one of Huawei’s three rotating CEOs, said the company aims to position itself as the enabler and driver of an intelligent world.